dannsam/xenko-docs/manual/input/gestures.md

 ```

-One can use the @'SiliconStudio.Xenko.Input.GestureEvent.Type' field to identity the gesture type and then cast it to the appropriate event type to have extra info about the event.
+Use the ``Input.GestureEvent.Type`` field to identity the gesture type and then cast it to the appropriate event type to have extra info about the event.

-**Code:** Identifying the gesture type
+**Code:** Identify the gesture type

 ```cs
 foreach( var gestureEvent in Input.GestureEvents)